 - How does it work in practice?

 A liability cap is a contractual agreement that limits the amount of damages a client can claim from a professional services firm in the event of negligence or a breach of contract.
 It means that the client can only claim damages up to the amount specified by the cap, even if the law would otherwise award a greater sum in damages.

 A liability cap is, therefore, a very useful and successful risk management tool that professional firms are well-advised to use judiciously.

-Initially the idea of a liability cap was introduced by the large accounting firms who audited major public companies.
-Even a simple mistake could have huge repercussion and trigger claims for tens or even hundreds of million pounds.
+Initially, the idea of a liability cap was introduced by the large accounting firms who audited major public companies.
+Even a simple mistake could have huge repercussions and trigger claims for tens or even hundreds of millions of pounds.

 Given the almost unlimited amounts of damages that could potentially be claimed, it made sense for such firms to ‘cap’ their liabilities.

 Before long the usefulness of such clauses was recognised by professional services firms in other sectors, from construction and manufacturing to design and marketing.
-Now even quite small companies tend to use them as a matter of course when negotiating contractual terms and conditions.
+Now even relatively small companies tend to use them as a matter of course when negotiating contractual terms and conditions.

 Yes, they often do work, provided they are used correctly.
 The courts will often uphold such clauses, especially where sophisticated commercial parties are involved, provided the cap passes the 'reasonable' test.